-- An eight-block delivery system - Designated as an A+ school - Comprehensive Special Education/Special Services - A diversified curriculum - A student to computer ratio of 1:1 - A comprehensive testing and scholarship program - AP and Dual Credit Courses, and the opportunity to earn an associate degree while attending high school - Project Lead the Way offerings in Engineering Principles and Design - Technical school opportunities at Franklin Technology Center and Carthage Technical Center - Launch, an online learning platform offered through a partnership with Springfield Public Schools - The opportunity to earn a varsity letter in Athletics, Music, Speech/Drama, Knowledge Bowl, and Academics - An Honors Curriculum that, coupled with a 26 or higher ACT and 3.5 g.p.a., qualifies students for the President's Award for Educational Excellence. - C.J.U., MO Options, and Flex alternative educational options designed to meet the individual needs of students.
+- An eight-block delivery system - Designated as an A+ school - Comprehensive Special Education/Special Services - A diversified curriculum - A student to computer ratio of 1:1 - A comprehensive testing and scholarship program - AP and Dual Credit Courses, and the opportunity to earn an associate degree while attending high school - Project Lead the Way offerings in Engineering Principles and Design - Technical school opportunities at Franklin Technology Center and Carthage Technical Center - Launch, an online learning platform offered through a partnership with Springfield Public Schools - JROTC leadership program - Internship opportunities & off-campus dual credit experiences offered through MOSO Caps - The opportunity to earn a varsity letter in Athletics, Music, Speech/Drama, Knowledge Bowl, and Academics - An Honors Curriculum that, coupled with a 26 or higher ACT and 3.5 g.p.a., qualifies students for the President's Award for Educational Excellence. - C.J.U., MO Options, and Flex alternative educational options designed to meet the individual needs of students.